-According to a 2018 survey, only 55% of Americans age 55 and up have a will, and an estimated 23% of wills are out of date (Merrill Lynch 2019).
-A will is the most basic component of legacy planning.
+Only about half of Americans have a will.
+Yet, a will is the most basic component of legacy planning.
 It specifies how assets "owned in your individual name" will be distributed and who will receive them when you die.
 Certain assets are not part of an individual's will (and thus your will doesn't control how they are distributed).
 These include assets held with joint owners with survivorship and assets with named beneficiaries.
 If you die with a will, your estate will go through probate, a legal process to review your will and determine whether it is valid.
 If deemed valid, the probate process then proceeds to the distribution of assets according to your will, after paying any debts and taxes that may exist.
 The probate process is public.
 If you want privacy and want to avoid probate, you may consider creating a trust.